Maple Leaf Gardens: Loblaws and Ryerson/TMU (2004–present)

-After many delays including finding a creek running through the basement and a time capsule behind the 1931 cornerstone on Carlton Street, the new store opened on November 30, 2011.
-It incorporated many elements of Maple Leaf Gardens including original seats, a red dot on the ground floor marking the original centre ice location, the recreation of an original mural by the checkouts and a giant maple leaf made out of old seats from the arena among numerous other things.
+The local firm Turner Fleischer was appointed alongside Landini as building architects.
+After many delays, including the discovery of a creek running through the basement and a time capsule behind the 1931 cornerstone on Carlton Street, the new store opened on November 30, 2011.

+The new design incorporated many elements of Maple Leaf Gardens, including original stadium seats, a red dot on the ground floor marking the original centre ice location, the recreation of an original mural by the checkouts and a 12 x 12-metre maple leaf sculpture made out of old seats from the arena, among numerous other things.

 The centre also includes underground parking, a Joe Fresh, an LCBO liquor store and a medical clinic.
 It is the chain's flagship location.

-The transformation would win a World Architecture News Retail and Leisure Interiors Award in the "Retail outlets over 200 m2" category.
+The transformation went on to win numerous awards, including a World Architecture News Retail and Leisure Interiors Award in the "Retail outlets over 200 m2" category.

 Mattamy Athletic Centre at the Gardens

-On November 29, 2011, Toronto Metropolitan University announced that Peter Gilgan, Founder and chief executive officer, Mattamy Homes Ltd., contributed a donation of $15 million to the university.
+On November 29, 2011, Ryerson University (now Toronto Metropolitan University) announced that Peter Gilgan, Founder and chief executive officer, Mattamy Homes Ltd., contributed a donation of $15 million to the university.
 In honour of Gilgan, the new athletic complex was renamed Mattamy Athletic Centre at the Gardens.
 The ice rink, which is located on the third level, was named Mattamy Home Ice.